-ANNEX XIII

 (Adapted from the criteria used in 2005)- Vers.
-14 Oct 2012
+7 NOV

 Criteria for Hosting the Typhoon Committee Secretariat

 The following is a list of criteria which will be used to select a host Member for the Typhoon Committee Secretariat.
 Not all of these must be met, but Members will be given consideration for those criteria met.
 Each category is weighted in the evaluation by the number in parentheses following the title.